-SR: One problematic area is choral notation.
-How to properly notate choral music is often not taught to students in composition programs.
-I have been thinking about creating guidelines and online resources on vocal notation for students.
-Also, it is easy for a composer to get locked into a particuearly twentieth century as part of the "British musical renaissance."
+Clarke's early choral works draw influences from old English part-song forms, which were undergoing a revival during the early twentieth century as part of the "British musical renaissance."
 Pieces such as A Lover's Dirge (1908) and When Cats Run Home and Light is Come (1909), which set texts by Shakespeare and Tennyson, are inspired by the old English madrigal form, while Now Fie on Love (1906), her earliest work, is described by Christopher Johnson as a "rapid-fire glee."